michaelkpfeifer/michaelkpfeifer.github.io/_posts/2023-12-29-creating-non-exisiting-dates.markdown

 and insist that this is a representation of an invalid timestamp.
 Whether this is true is probably a philosophical question.
-(And I would argue that this not a representation of a time stamp at all.)
+(And I would argue that this not a representation of a timetamp at all.)

-Erlang is a little bit unusual in this list of programming languages since dates and time stamps are created by creating the corresoponding representation without the help of any constructor functions.
+Erlang is a little bit unusual in this list of programming languages since dates and timestamps are created by creating the corresoponding representation without the help of any constructor functions.

 # Haskell